Maddy12/UnderstandingVisualTextModels/new_datasets/README.md

 * `Obj1 vs. Rel1`: If the model ignores relationships all-together and focuses only on object recognition

 ## Compositional Dataset
 This dataset is built of the [COCO validation 2014](https://cocodataset.org/#home) dataset.
-Using the NLP library
-[NLTK](https://www.nltk.org/) and the COCO caption annotations, words are tagged and pairs of adjective and nouns are extracted.
-These pairs are then manually cleaned to ensure the attribute is indeed an adjective and the object is indeed an object.
+Using the NLP library [NLTK](https://www.nltk.org/) and the COCO caption annotations, words are tagged and pairs of adjective and nouns are extracted.
 Instead of using unlikely combinations, antonyms were manually mapped to each attribute in order to ensure that the attribute is not present in the image.
 For example, if there is a "a small dog", the comparison prompt is "a large dog"

 There are two splits for this dataset.
-The first is where the composition is swapped with an antonym and the other is where an object is switched.
+The first is where the **composition is swapped** with an antonym and the other is where an **object is switched**.
 Each dataset has two images and two captions and comparisons are based on how well the model can match the captions to the correct images.

 ![Compositional Dataset Examples](images/ExampleComposition.jpg)